nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

    mathematical convention that the :math:`x`-axis runs from left to right and the :math:`y`-axis from bottom to top.

--  Each element of a grid-based layer has a *row- and column-index* in addition to its :math:`(x,y)`-coordinates.
+-  Each element of a grid-based NodeCollection has a *row- and column-index* in addition to its :math:`(x,y)`-coordinates.
 Indices are shown in the top and right margin of  :numref:`fig_layer1`.
 Note that row-indices follow matrix convention, i.e., run from top to bottom.
 Following